gclayburg/dockerPreparePlugin/README.md

 2017-09-18 18:09:14.437  INFO 14774 --- [       Thread-3] o.s.j.e.a.AnnotationMBeanExporter        : Unregistering JMX-exposed beans on shutdown
 ```

 Notice the output generated when we stopped the app.
-Our ctrl-c on the terminal sent a SIGINT to our application which was able to trap this and [perform some standard spring boot cleanup action](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html#boot-features-application-exit).
+Our ctrl-c on the terminal sent a SIGINT to our application which was able to trap this and [perform some standard Spring Boot cleanup action](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-spring-application.html#boot-features-application-exit).
 In the default case here, a JMX bean cleaned up after itself.

-This is just a simple spring boot application that runs an embedded Tomcat server with our simple app along with all its dependencies.
+This is just a simple Spring Boot application that runs an embedded Tomcat server with our simple app along with all its dependencies.
 Everything we need is in this one jar file - well everything except the JVM to run it and supporting OS libraries.
 Docker to the rescue!

 ## adding the preparedocker plugin
 What we want to do now is take this app and bundle it inside a docker container with the JVM and everything the JVM needs.